Cognition-inspired homeostasis can balance conflicting needs in robots: Implementing Cognitive Homeostasis

-The \cah{} (\cahLongUpper{}) architecture, shown in fig.~\ref{fig:cah}, takes \cites{cohen_tendingadamsgarden} definition of cognition and uses it as the basis for homeostasis in a robot.
-A robot running the \cah{} architecture is able to perform basic cognitive tasks---making decisions, learning about the environment, and applying previous experience to influence future decisions.
-These cognitive tasks enable the robot to exhibit homeostatic behaviour and adapt to new environments rapidly, in contrast to previous approaches~\citep{vargas_artificialhomeostaticsystem, stradner_analysisimplementationartificial}.
+The \cah{} (\cahLongUpper{}) system, shown in fig.~\ref{fig:cah}, takes Cohen's definition of immunological cognition and uses it as the basis for homeostasis in a robot.
+A robot running \cah{} is able to perform basic cognitive tasks: making decisions, learning about the environment, and applying previous experience to influence future decisions.
+These cognitive tasks enable the robot to exhibit homeostatic behaviour and adapt to new environments rapidly, an ability not demonstrated by previous approaches~\citep{vargas_artificialhomeostaticsystem, stradner_analysisimplementationartificial}.